riatelab/cartography/README.md

 [![Cartographic Mix](https://raw.githubusercontent.com/riatelab/cartography/master/img/map8.png "click on the map to see the code")](https://gist.github.com/rCarto/ef52aa4e96a7b628956fbf531143ae68)

 This package allows various **cartographic representations** such as proportional symbols, choropleth, typology, flows or discontinuities maps.
-It also offers several features enhancing the graphic presentation of maps: cartographic palettes, layout elements (scale, north arrow, title...), labels, legends or access to some cartographic APIs.
+It also offers several features enhancing the graphic presentation of maps like cartographic palettes, layout elements (scale, north arrow, title...), labels, legends or access to some cartographic APIs.

-`cartography` uses R base graphics to map spatial information.

 -----------

-**Up to version 1.4.2 `cartography` was mainly based on `sp` and `rgeos` for its spatial data management and geoprocessing operations.
-These dependencies have been as much as possible replaced by [`sf`](https://github.com/r-spatial/sf) functions since version 2.0.0.**

-**Most functions are kept unchanged except for the addition of an `x` argument used to take `sf` objects as inputs.**
+Up to version 1.4.2 `cartography` was mainly based on `sp` and `rgeos` for its spatial data management and geoprocessing operations.
+These dependencies have been as much as possible replaced by [`sf`](https://github.com/r-spatial/sf) functions since version 2.0.0.
+Most functions are kept unchanged except for the addition of an `x` argument used to take `sf` objects as inputs.

-**See the [NEWS](https://raw.githubusercontent.com/riatelab/cartography/master/NEWS) file for the full list of changes and see [sf README](https://github.com/r-spatial/sf) in case of installation problems with sf.**

 -----------